Jblueart/winning_project/README.md

 [Tableau Magic](https://public.tableau.com/views/GasPricesandFoodCPI/GasPricesandCPIRealvsPredicted?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

-We've created a Tableau Visual with several graphs, storys, and dashboards to show our data.
+Melissa & Torrey created Tableau Visuals with several graphs, storys, and dashboards to show our data.
 Be sure to view the following tabs: Gas & Food, 9/11, Stock Market Crash, and Covid.
 Click the link above to view all these visuals!

 ## Presentation

 [Google Slides](https://docs.google.com/presentation/d/19biskWyzR1KbM66z7NyngdCY0jhZaYfosbQP963iWJc/edit?usp=sharingv)

 The presentation we'll be using for class is above.

+### Conclusion

+Though we learned that the prices of Gas & Food continue to rise, the gas pricing proves to be much more volitile.
+There are so many more flucctuations than we anticipated.
+We thought the gas pricing would have an immediate effect on the food pricing, but we learned that food pricing is more seasonable, and relatively more stable than gas.
+We learned much during this project.
+The crucial skills of open communication helped us to work together and negotiate our different roles so we weren't overlapping on the project too much, though we all helped with various aspects.